161 Maiden Lane

-161 Maiden Lane (also known as One Seaport, 1 Seaport, or Seaport Residences) is an incomplete 670 ft (205 m) tall residential skyscraper on Maiden Lane in the Financial District of Manhattan, New York City, United States.
+161 Maiden Lane (also known as One Seaport, 1 Seaport, Seaport Residences, or The Leaning Tower of New York) is an incomplete 670 ft residential skyscraper on Maiden Lane in the Financial District of Manhattan, New York City, United States.
 Designed by Hill West Architects, the building overlooks the East River and topped out in September 2018.
-The building leans 3 in to the north as a result of the method used to construct its foundation: instead of using deep pilings like other neighboring skyscrapers, soil improvement methods were used.
+The building leans three inches (76mm) to the north as a result of the method used to construct its foundation: instead of using deep pilings like neighboring skyscrapers, soil improvement methods were used.
 As of 2024, only half of the finishes, including windows, have been installed.

 Architecture

 The building was designed by Hill West Architects and interior designer Groves & Co.
 According to The Wall Street Journal, 161 Maiden Lane's design includes a porte-cochère and a glass curtain wall.
 In addition, the building is planned to have a health club with a spa, fitness center, and infinity pool.
 The 60-story structure rises 670 ft (205 m).
 It would have 200,000 ft2 of space, including 80 residential condominiums.
 Plans also call for the building to contain 17 storage units, which would be sold to residents.